 While the split-ticket model works consistently on domestic routes, you’re unlikely to get the same results with the method on long-haul international flights.
-Flights to Europe, Asia, etc., still run on the old system of highly priced one-way options, thus booking separate tickets will rarely get you any discount.
-However, the market is shifting with the introduction of bare-bones one-way tickets from budget carriers like WOW air, Norwegian, and Primera.
-We’ve already seen traditional carriers introduce basic-economy fares to compete with these low-cost airlines and it may not be far off until they're forced to price match one-ways like the U.S. legacy carriers were domestically.
+Flights to Europe, Asia, etc., still run on the old system of highly-priced one-way options, thus booking separate tickets will rarely get you any discount.
+However, the market is shifting with the introduction of bare-bones one-way tickets from budget carriers like LEVEL or Norwegian.
+We’ve already seen traditional carriers introduce basic-economy fares to compete with these low-cost airlines, and it may not be far off until they're forced to price match one-ways like the US legacy carriers were domestically.
 It’s no longer a matter of if this pricing change will happen and more of when.

 Avoid Some of the Burn From Change Fees

 While I’ve gone over ad nauseam about the extra flight options and the ability to mix airlines on itineraries, there are other benefits of using the separate one-way ticketing.
 Occasionally, travel plans change, and believe me, the airlines know that.
 Why do you think they have such outrageous change and cancellation fees?
 With a roundtrip purchase, you’ll have to pay a change fee plus cost difference (you won’t get money back if the flight goes down in price though, cheeky!) if you decided to move up your departure a day or two.
 On legacy carriers like Delta, American, and United, you can expect to pay a hefty $200 fee on domestic itineraries for that kind of change.